bebraw/spyder/README.md

     // time controls
     variance: 5000, // variance between operations in ms
-    schedule: '00 30 11 * * 1' // cron pattern for running the spider
+    schedule: '00 30 11 * * 1', // cron pattern for running the spider
-};
+    instant: true // execute instantly (defaults to false). handy for testing };
 ```